zilizii/RTC_MS/README.md

 ### Hardware Required

 This example should be able to run on any commonly available ESP32 development board.
-RTC RV-8263-C7 connected to SDA - GPIO 21 and SCL to GPIO 22
+RTC RV-8263-C7 connected to SDA - GPIO 18 (configurable) and SCL to GPIO 19 (configurable)

 ### Configure the project

 ```
 idf.py menuconfig
 ```
+Please use the 'I2C Config' menu to set SCL, SDA GPIO pins, I2C port and the frequency Please use the 'RTC_MS' menu to setup basic parameters of the RTC timer

 ### Build and Flash